iotaledger/compass/docs/HOWTO_private_tangle.md

 ```

 For future runs, you no longer need to provide the `-bootstrap` parameter (the Coordinator actually won't start with it).
-A new milestone will be issued by the COO every 60 seconds (set by `-tick 60000` in the `config.json`).
+A new milestone will be issued by the COO every 60 seconds (set by `"tick": 60000` in the `config.json`).

 You now have a working Private Tangle.